Contingent Payment Mechanisms for Resource Utilization: Introduction

 \fi

-Our problem is a kind of principal-agent problem~\cite{hart1986theory,holmstrom1979moral}.
-Classically, this literature addresses problems with hidden information (e.g. seller's quality~\cite{dellarocas2003efficiency}) before the time of contracting--- this is the problem of \emph{adverse selection}.
-In addition, this literature addresses problems for which information asymmetry arises after the time of contracting (e.g. shipping a low quality good)--- this is the problem of \emph{moral hazard}.
-The distinction between the two settings is blurred in dynamic settings (see~\cite{stole2001lectures,bolton2005contract},) as is the case for our problem where the asymmetries exist both before and after contracting.
-Although agents' actions are fully observable, uncertainty together with participation constraints make it impossible to charge unbounded penalties, which is a standard approach when actions are observable in settings with moral hazard.
-We are aware of no model or methods in the principal-agency literature that addresses our problem.

-On mechanisms with actions after the time of contracting, Atakan and Ekmecki~\cite{atakan2014auctions} study auctions where the value of taking each action depends on the collective actions by all allocated agents, but these actions are taken before rather than after observing the world state and thus the timing of information is quite different than our model.
-Courty and Li~\cite{courty2000sequential} study the problem of revenue maximization in selling airline tickets, where passengers have uncertainty about their value for a trip at the time of booking, and decide whether to take a trip only after realizing their actual values.
-Although Courty and Li~\cite{courty2000sequential} model agents' types as distributions, and the optimal mechanism in their setting can be understood as a menu of contingent contracts, the type spaces in their model are effectively one-dimensional (because they require stochastic dominance conditions).
+In regard to auctions in which actions take place after the time of contracting, \citet{atakan2014auctions} study auctions where the value of taking each action depends on the collective actions by others, but these actions are taken before rather than after observing the world state, and thus the timing of information is quite different than in our model.
+A classical paper is \citet{courty2000sequential}, who study the problem of revenue maximization in selling airline tickets, where passengers have uncertainty about their value for a trip at the time of booking, and decide whether to take a trip only after realizing their actual values.
+Although~\citet{courty2000sequential} model agents' types as distributions, and the optimal mechanism in their setting can be understood as a menu of contingent contracts, the type spaces in their model are effectively one-dimensional, since they require the value distributions to satisfy either stochastic dominance or the ``mean preserving spread" condition.
+In both cases, agents' expected utility functions do not cross with each other.
+We do not impose such constraints on the type space, and one of the major technical difficulties in te present work is the heterogeneous preference of agents over different payment schedules.